davedelong/DDHotKey/README.markdown

 ## Usage

-### Including DDHotKey in your project

-You will need to copy these six files into your project:

-- DDHotKeyCenter.h
-- DDHotKeyCenter.m
-- DDHotKeyUtilities.h
-- DDHotKeyUtilities.m
-- DDHotKeyTextField.h
-- DDHotKeyTextField.m

-Your application will need to link against `Carbon.framework`, and you will need to compile your application with the Clang compiler.
-DDHotKey has been tested with Xcode 5 on OS X Mavericks.
-No attempt has been made to preserve backwards compatibility.

-### Using DDHotKey in your code

 When you wish to create a hotkey, you'll need to do so via the `DDHotKeyCenter` singleton.

-You can register a hotkey in one of two ways: via a target/action mechanism, or with a block.
-The target/action mechanism can take a single extra "object" parameter, which it will pass into the action when the hotkey is fired.
-Only the `object` parameter is retained by the `DDHotKeyCenter`.
-In addition, an `NSEvent` object is passed, which contains information regarding the hotkey event (such as the location, the keyCode, the modifierFlags, etc).
+All hotkeys execute a block (closure) when invoked.
+The block is passed an `NSEvent` object, which contains information regarding the hotkey event (such as the location, the keyCode, the modifierFlags, etc).

-Hotkey actions must have one of two method signatures (the actual selector is irrelevant):

-    //a method with a single NSEvent parameter
-    - (void)hotkeyAction:(NSEvent*)hotKeyEvent;

- OR

-    //a method with an NSEvent parameter and an object parameter
-    - (void)hotkeyAction:(NSEvent*)hotKeyEvent withObject:(id)anObject;

-The other way to register a hotkey is with a block callback.
-The block must have the following signature:

-	void (^)(NSEvent *);

-`DDHotKeyCenter.h` contains a typedef statement to typedef this signature as a `DDHotKeyTask`, for convenience.

-Any hotkey that you have registered via `DDHotKeyCenter` can be unregistered based on its target, its target and action, or its keycode and modifier flags.
+Any hotkey that you have registered via `DDHotKeyCenter` can be unregistered by passing the `DDHotKey` instance back to the `unregister(hotKey:)` method.

-DDHotKey also includes a rudimentary `DDHotKeyTextField`, which is an `NSTextField` subclass that simplifies the process of creating a key combination.
+DDHotKey also includes a rudimentary `DDHotKeyTextField`: an `NSTextField` subclass that simplifies the process of creating a key combination.
 Simply drop an `NSTextField` into your xib and change its class to `DDHotKeyTextField`.
-Programmatically, you'll get an NSTextField into which you can type arbitrary key combinations.
+Programmatically, you'll get an `NSTextField` into which you can type arbitrary key combinations.
 You access the resulting combination via the textfield's `hotKey` property.